andrevidela/Research-report/Thesis/index.md

 +                  (throw (LinearUsed fc used nm))
 ```

-Here the usage of `isLoc` suggests that there is additional refactoring to perform since we do not expect local variables to interfere with linearity checking.
+Here, the usage of `isLoc` suggests that there is additional refactoring to perform since we do not expect local variables to interfere with linearity checking.

 The rest of the change are pretty mechanical and do not display anything surprising.
 They are simple text replacement from `Rig0` to `r`